LapTQ/hello-cpp/summaries/do-and-dont.md

             std::cout << arr.data()[index] << ' ';
         }
         ```
+    * ✅ Consider using range-based for loop to traverse a container instead of explicit indexing.

 Just like function templates, class templates are typically defined in header files.